alexpitcher/idrac-fan/README.md

 # iDRAC-Fan
 Dell iDRAC fan control automation.
 Works on versions up to 3.30.30.30.
+Run this on your local mechine, ideally macOS or linux.
+Use WSL on Windows ideally.

 # Prerequisites
 - You must have ipmitool installed